Offline detection of change-points in the mean for stationary graph signals: Model selection approach

-The proof, which can be found in the supplementary material, follows similar arguments to \cite{Massart2011}.
-Specifically, it requires first to define the set of models of our interest.
-In this case, the list of candidate models is a list indexed by the possible segmentations and $\ell_1$ balls of length $m \epsilon$, where $m \in \mathbb{N}^*$.
+The proof follows similar arguments to \cite{Massart2011} and can be found in Appendix \ref{appendix_proof_Offline_detection}.
+Specifically, it requires first to define the set of models of interest, namely the list of candidate models indexed by the possible segmentations and $\ell_1$-balls of length $m \epsilon$, where $m \in \mathbb{N}^*$.

 The following lemma is a direct consequence of Corollary 4.3 in \cite{Giraud2015}.